-A: Yes.
-The online application system, in concert with the proposed faculty mentor, will request a letter of support from the department chair.
-This separate letter from the department chair should describe the department's commitment to hire the applicant into a tenure-track position and/or identify a potential fit with another University of Colorado Boulder department, if appropriate.
-In the event that the mentor is a non-tenured or retired faculty mentor, the letter should also address the mentor’s expertise and ability with respect to the candidate’s needs.
+Yes.
+The online application system, in concert with your proposed faculty mentor, will request a letter of support from the department chair.
+This separate letter from the department chair should describe the department's level of interest in hiring the applicant into a tenure-track position and/or identify a potential fit with another CU Boulder department, if appropriate.

-A: No. The Chancellor expects that the departments and faculty mentors will make appropriate arrangements for space and other necessary resources, including research supplies and costs.
-The Chancellor’s Office provides postdoctoral fellows a salary of $50-60,000 per year, depending on the field and level of experience, and additional funds for professional development (please see Professional Development Fund Guidelines).
-The Chancellor’s Office support also provides fringe to cover the costs of benefits and enrollment in medical, dental and basic life insurance coverage while employed as a Chancellor’s Postdoctoral Fellow.
+No. The Chancellor expects departments and faculty mentors to onboard fellows like any new hire and make appropriate arrangements for space and other necessary resources, including research supplies and costs.
+The Chancellor’s Office provides a salary of $50-60,000, depending on the field and level of experience, and additional funds for professional development (please see Professional Development Fund Guidelines).
+The Chancellor’s Office support also provides fringe to cover the costs of benefits and enrollment in medical, dental and basic life insurance coverage while employed as a Chancellor’s Postdoctoral Fellow for Diversity.